jaredleviwalton/esub_job_data_downloader/README.md

     python3 src\esub_project_download.py
     ```

-9. You will see a chrome window open up, best to make it full screen, on a second monitor is you can.
-10. After this do not interact with it, don't even scroll.
+9. You will see multiple chrome windows open up. **DO NOT** interact with it, don't even scroll.
 JUST LET IT RUN.
 It will likely take along time, depending on the number of jobs.
-Example: for about 300 jobs it took about 70 hours.
+Example: for about 300 jobs on a 10 core system it took about 10 hours.

+10. After completing check ```validation.log``` and ensure that there are no entries, if there are address them.

+11. Also check the ```remaining``` folder, if there are any files in it, check the ```debug``` folder for info on how to address these projects that were not downloaded.